backupbrew/switchbrew/IPC Marshalling.md

     returned.
 The PID value passed to the cmdhandler vtable funcptr is the rawdata\_u64.

+First two header u32's and handle descriptor (if enabled) are copied as-is from one process to the other.

 ### Buffer descriptor X "Pointer"

 This one is packed even worse than A, they inserted the bit38-36 of the